 - Under Location, specify the storage location of the web layer in Portal Folder and Server and Folder.

-- By default, the web layer is saved to My Content.
-To save the web layer to a folder in My Content, type the folder name or browse to an existing folder.
+- By default, the web layer is saved to your root folder in My Content.
+To save the web layer to a different folder in My Content, type the folder name or browse to an existing folder.

 - Everyone—This option makes your content public.
 This means anyone can access and see it.

-- Groups—You can share your content with groups to which you belong and members of those groups.
+- Groups—You can share your content with groups to which you belong.
+All members of the groups you specify will have access to the layers.

-Review the Validation capability section above for more information on the prerequisites and analyzers for using this capability.
+Review the Validation capability section above for more information about the prerequisites and analyzers for using this capability.

 - Optionally, click the Content tab to view the new web layer or layers and all associated components.